leonjza/frida-boot/course/2-chapter-2/repurposing.md

 }
 ```

-With Frida it is possible to get a "handle" on `test_pin` and then call it arbitrarily at any time to brute brute the real PIN.
+With Frida it is possible to get a "handle" on `test_pin` and then call it arbitrarily at any time to brute the real PIN.
 Mind... blown... 🤯

-To do this, there is a new API we need to learn called `NativeFunction` with its documentation avaialble [here](https://frida.re/docs/javascript-api/#nativefunction).
+To do this, there is a new API we need to learn called `NativeFunction` with its documentation available [here](https://frida.re/docs/javascript-api/#nativefunction).
 A `NativeFunction` is a way to bind a JavaScript object to a C function like `test_pin`.
 A `NativeFunction` needs to be instantiated, and takes an address of the function in question, together with hints on what the function's return type and arguments are.

 ```text
 new NativeFunction(address, returnType, argTypes[, abi])